tikv/tikv/doc/roadmap-2024.md

 ### Locate Latency Jitter Issues Easily

 Latency jitter may happen when there is disk IO jitter, network jitter, or other environmental or non-environmental causes.
-We are goning to improve the observability to easily locate the root cause of temporary latency jitter.
+We are going to improve the observability to easily locate the root cause of temporary latency jitter.

 ## Developer Experience & Efficiency